parthrr510/RecommenderChatBot/README.md

 <div align="justify">

 >Movie Recommender Chatbot is a chatbot in which interacts with the user and recommend them movies on the basis of their watch history.
-> The user interacts with the chatbot tells it about the movie he has watched and then the chatbot recommends the user similiar movies.
+>The user interacts with the chatbot tells it about the movie he has watched and then the chatbot recommends the user similar movies.
+>The backend is made on Flask Server and frontend is made on ReactJS and TMDB API is used for the recommendations.
 </div>